College of Engineering • Iowa State University

 • The college provides statewide K-12 STEM outreach and training programs.

-• Many groups and resources at the college and university geared toward inclusion – examples include the Society of Women Engineers, Society for Hispanic Professional Engineers, National Society for Black Engineers, the LGBTA Alliance and many more.
+• Many groups and resources at the college and university geared toward inclusion – examples include the Society of Women Engineers, Society for Hispanic Professional Engineers, National Society for Black Engineers, LGBTQIA+ organizations and many more.

 Iowa State University College of Engineering Deans